Updated: Oct 1

-Paul is just letting them there was he was neither dependent upon nor subordinate to the main apostles.
+Paul is just letting them know that was he was neither dependent upon nor subordinate to the other main apostles.

 2:2 I went in response to a revelation and set before them the gospel that I preach among the Gentiles.
 But I did this privately to those who seemed to be leaders, for fear that I was running or had run my race in vain.